Engineering is about the making of artifacts, software engineering about the making of symbolic ones. Hence the three dimensions of the discipline:

 - Technical architecture deals with the feasibility, efficiency and economics of systems operations.

-Whatever the methodology, the objective of requirements analysis is to consolidate new requirements and existing architectures capabilities.
-Regarding systems functionalities, the first thing to do is to decide what should be reused and what will have to be developed.
-For that purpose functional requirements must be ascribed to archetypal symbolic constructs, e.g: domain or use case, actual or symbolic, partition or subtype, object or feature, aggregate or composite, inheritance or delegation, static or dynamic rule.
+Whatever the methodology, the objective is to map new requirements to existing architectures capabilities.
+The first task is therefore to pick the artifacts to be reused and to define the ones that will have to be developed.
+For that purpose requirements are to be ascribed to archetypal symbolic constructs, e.g: domain or use case, actual or symbolic, partition or sub-type, object or feature, aggregate or composite, inheritance or delegation, static or dynamic rule.

 Modeling methods, with or without UML, have some difficulties to agree about scope (e.g requirements, analysis, and design), or concepts (e.g objects, aspects, and domains).
 Hence the benefits to be expected from a comprehensive and consistent approach based upon two basic distinctions: